WinHelp

 Microsoft WinHelp is a proprietary format for online help files that can be displayed by the Microsoft Help browser winhelp.exe or winhlp32.exe.
 The file format is based on Rich Text Format (RTF).
 It remained a popular Help platform from Windows 3.0 through Windows XP.
-WinHelp was removed in Windows Vista purportedly to discourage software developers from using the obsolete format and encourage use of newer help formats.
+WinHelp was removed in Windows Vista and Microsoft discouraged software developers from using the obsolete format and encouraged use of newer help formats.
 Support for WinHelp files would eventually be removed entirely in Windows 10.